Archangl7/pinscape-pico-json-generator/README.md

 Created by **Pinball King** as a community give-back project for virtual pinball builders.

 Pinscape Pico, its firmware, official Config Tool, configuration format, and documentation are created by [Michael J. Roberts (MJR)](https://github.com/mjrgh).
-Visit the [Pinscape Pico repository](https://github.com/mjrgh/PinscapePico) and [MJR's Pinscape resources](https://mjrnet.org/pinscape/) for the official project and documentation.
+Visit the [Pinscape Pico repository](https://github.com/mjrgh/PinscapePico) for the official project and documentation.

 This generator is an independent community project.
 It is not an official Pinscape release and is not endorsed by or affiliated with Michael J. Roberts or the Pinscape project.